Limits of combinatorial patchworking: Families of maximal T-curves

+\begin{proof} Clearly, the Harnack sign distribution $\eta$ produces a Harnack curve.
+Consider the surgical twist corresponding to the $\{(0,0),(1,0)\}$-split $S$ with vertices $V_1$; the other case is analogous.

+The zone $Z^+$ surrounded by $S$ is connected across all quadrants, and the corresponding twist exchanges the sign functions in vertically adjacent quadrants.
+Since both quadrants on the left contain only small ovals and all points of the split have sign $1$ and thus lie in the same (root) region, the effect on the real scheme is confined to the right-hand quadrants.

+Let $d$ be even.
+In the quadrants on the right, all base points of $S$ lie in the root region, while the apex $(d-5,2)$ lies in the big oval of the Harnack curve and the apex $(d-3,2)$ defines a small oval.
+Since the small oval around $(d-4,2)$ is the unique oval of depth $1$ contained in $Z^+$, it is the only one whose parent region changes from the big oval to the small oval around $(d-5,-2)$.
+Therefore, the real scheme loses one small oval of depth $0$ and one small oval inside the big region and gains the subscheme $1\scheme{1}$, yielding the desired type for $i=1$.

+Now let $d$ be odd.
+In the bottom right quadrant, all points of $S$ lie in the root region; however, the edges intersect $J$, so the apex has sign $1$ and the bases have sign $0$.
+In the top right quadrant, the bases lie in the root region with sign $0$, while the apex lies in a small oval with sign $1$.
+There is a unique small oval in the intersection of the bottom right quadrant with $Z^+$, and its parent region changes from the root region to a small oval.
+The scheme loses two small ovals and gains the subscheme $1\scheme{1}$, yielding the desired real scheme for $i=1$.

+The surgical twists corresponding to $V_1$ and $V_2$ can occur simultaneously, yielding the desired real scheme for $i=2$. \end{proof}

-Note that a patchwork of this isotopy type also occurs when the triangulation is modified in a way that does not affect edges with a vertex in the $d-4$th row or $d-4$th column, as we have seen for the special Harnack curves.
+Patchworks with these real schemes also occur when the triangulation is modified without affecting any edge with a vertex in the row or column indexed by $d-4$, as we have seen for the special Harnack curves.